isomerpages/moe-chijsngpri/_learning-at-st-nicks/Mathematics.md

 ##### **Approach**

-Develop every St Nick girl to be a self-directed learner, to be able to think critically and solve problems creatively.
+Develop every St Nicks girl to be a self-directed learner, to be able to think critically and solve problems creatively.

 ##### **Our Signature Programmes**